 This great metropolis also offers a varied array of sports and has hosted some of the biggest events in the world, including the 1964 Olympics and the 2002 soccer World Cup.

-A university degree and a TESOL certificate of at least 100 hours is necessary for landing a decent entry-level job.
-ESL schools hire all-year round for 6- to 12- month periods.
+A university degree and a TESOL certificate of at least 120 hours are necessary for landing a decent entry-level teaching job in Tokyo.
+ESL schools hire all-year round for 12- month periods.
 Private conversational lessons for the business community are also very popular, as Tokyo is home to some of the biggest corporations in the world.

 Get Hired to Teach English in Tokyo!

 Tokyo is one of the most popular cities to teach in.
 A city that never sleeps, a vibrant and quirky culture and some of the most outstanding architecture in the world.
 Tokyo is known to be a city that is always evolving and growing.
 One of the best examples of this is the Nakagin capsule building, the Mikimoto building or many other architectural landmarks that make the quirky place it is.
 Learn more about teaching English in Tokyo on OnTESOL’s Tokyo Guide.

 OnTESOL has done the research for you and found some of the best jobs in Japan.
 These jobs offer substantial benefits packages, including paid holidays, health insurance, staff training, housing support and much more!
 Take a look at our job board for a list of the best jobs in Japan.

 Adjust to Living and Teaching English in Tokyo

 When choosing whether to teach English abroad, Tokyo will not disappoint you!